What Is Attorney Funding?

 Trying a case without access to the money granted by legal fees may prove difficult for many lawyers, especially when competing against well-funded defendants like insurance companies and multi-million dollar organizations.

-Pre settlement legal funding maybe the right option for an attorney who needs more capital to build a winning case.
+Pre settlement legal funding may be the right option for an attorney who needs more capital to build a winning case.
 With a funding advance, attorneys can afford to put more resources into the discovery, travel, interviews, and research needed to reach the desired settlement.

 Like the pre settlement funding option available to plaintiffs, this financing solution is available only before a case has been settled.
 The premium for pre settlement funding is higher than that for other types of legal funding because there is a greater risk that a case will not be settled, and thus a greater risk that the advance will not be repaid.